AAM Announces $1 Million Investment in the Museum Community

 What’s happening to long-standing PN programs like awards, Exhibition Journal, and mentorship opportunities?

 The Annual Meeting awards program has been on pause for the past year as we have been working to redesign the awards program to center equity and inclusion.
 In 2023, we are piloting changes to three of the awards programs, the Nancy Hanks Memorial Awards for Rising Stars, the Award for Distinguished Service to Museums, and Recognition for the Advancement of Diversity, Equity, Accessibility, and Inclusion in Museums.
 This pilot will be evaluated before considering broader implementation with other AAM awards and recognition programs in the future.
+Exhibition Journal will continue to be published by AAM through at least the end of 2024 in partnership with the current design and editorial team.
 There are a number of other long-standing PN programs that we’re currently assessing with AAM staff to determine what the future of these programs looks like.

 What will happen to the resources PNs have created over the years?